synnaxlabs/synnax/docs/tech/telemetry.md

 ### 3.2.1 - Highly-Variable Emission Rates

 Real-time commands can be issued at arbitrary intervals.
-In the PID control example, this isn't the case, and the commands are probably issued at predictable rates.
+In the Diagram control example, this isn't the case, and the commands are probably issued at predictable rates.
 However, in the case of a human operator, commands can be issued at any time, and at any rate.
 For writes, this variability means it's more difficult to pre-allocate buffers